-Western Washington University (WWU) invites applications from candidates for the full-time, tenure-track PACCAR Professor of Electrical Engineering (EE) position with a start date of September 16, 2019.
+Western Washington University (WWU) invites applications from candidates for two full-time, tenure-track faculty positions in Electrical Engineering (EE) with a start date of September 16, 2020.
 While expecting to hire at the Assistant Professor level, candidates with exceptional qualifications may be considered at the Associate Professor or Professor rank.

-The position entails developing and teaching lab-based EE courses, advising, research, community engagement and service to support the program, the Department, and the University.
+The position entails developing and teaching lab-based electrical and/or computer engineering courses, advising, research, community engagement, and service to support the program, the Department, and the University.
+This position offers a unique and exciting opportunity to be part of the growth and development of the program into computer engineering.
+This may include the development of new curriculum, research areas, and new laboratory facilities.

 The position requires a strong commitment to teaching and scholarship that supports the Department’s Mission.
-Teaching responsibilities will include core courses in EE, service courses for engineering, as well as advanced courses in the candidate’s area of specialization.
-Scholarship responsibilities will include developing and maintaining a relevant program of scholarship that involves undergraduate researchers and partnerships with PACCAR.
+Teaching responsibilities include core courses in electrical and/or computer engineering, service courses for engineering and energy, as well as advanced courses in the candidate’s area of specialization.
+Scholarship responsibilities include developing and maintaining a relevant program of scholarship that involves undergraduate research.
 It is expected that the person fulfills working, teaching, and mentoring responsibilities in ways that provide equitable and inclusive environments for all students, faculty, and staff.

 One of the following:

-An earned MS degree (received by time of application) in electrical engineering, or a closely related discipline, and significant, recent, and relevant industry-based professional experience.
+An earned MS degree in electrical or computer engineering, or a closely related discipline, with significant, recent, and relevant industry-based professional experience.

-Teaching and scholarship interests and experience that are closely aligned with the Mission of the Department.
+Teaching and research interests and experience that are closely aligned with the mission of the Department.

 Excellent written and verbal communication skills.